 This similarity between different types of stressors is a good thing for one simple reason: It allows us to use physical stress to enhance our ability to deal with psychological stress.
-Smith researched this very topic in a study published online in mid-2012 and published in early 2013 in the esteemed journal Medicine & Science in Sports & Exercise.
+Smith researched this very topic in a study published in the journal Medicine & Science in Sports & Exercise.
 In the study, 37 subjects completed 30 minutes of moderate-intensity cycling on one day and 30 minutes of seated rest (i.e., doing nothing) another day.
 After each 30-minute session, they were shown a variety of photos designed to elicit emotional responses similar to stressful events that occur day to day in the real world.
 The study results showed that the subjects’ anxiety levels remained reduced while viewing the disturbing photos when they had just exercised but not when they had only rested.

 “What we implied,“ Smith says, “is that when you exercise, you probably have a better mood right afterward.
 But also, when you encounter something stressful or emotional, you’re probably more likely to maintain that enhanced mood in the face of that emotional challenge.
 But we only looked at this for an hour after exercise, so we don’t really know how long it’s going to last.”